Our Dogs in Research

 Unlocking the Extraordinary Abilities of Dogs in Medical Assistance

-Experience the transformative power of scent training for medical dogs at Medical Mutts.
-Join us as we continue to push the boundaries of knowledge, technology, and training, ultimately improving the lives of both dogs and the individuals they assist.
-Contact us today to learn more about our innovative programs and discover the extraordinary potential of our canine companions.
+Additionally, we actively engage in developing innovative technologies to enhance communication between dogs and humans, enriching their lives.
+Explore the transformative power of scent training for medical dogs at Medical Mutts, where we push the boundaries of knowledge, technology, and training.
+Contact us today to learn more about our innovative programs and the extraordinary potential of our canine companions.

 Catala, A., Grandgeorge, M., Schaff, J.L., Cousillas, H., Hausberger, M., Cattet, J. Dogs demonstrate the existence of an epileptic seizure – odour in humans.
 Scientific Reports volume 9, Article number: 4103 (2019).